AdamSobieski/Argumentation/README.md

 #### Example 6

-This example shows how one could include metadata in one MIME message part to describe conent in another part.
+This example shows how one could include metadata in one MIME message part to describe content in another part.

 <details>
 <summary>Click here to toggle the visibility of Example 6.</summary>